How to Perform Cybersecurity Due Diligence in Mergers & Acquisitions

 Implementation guide to cybersecurity due diligence

 The final list of items to check may vary depending on the industry.
-Below are the common assessments that all acquirers want to conduct.
+Below are the common security diligence assessments that all acquirers want to conduct:

 Cybercriminals often attack newly merged companies because this is when network systems are the most vulnerable.
 Here’s what to do to prevent data breaches during integration: